ThierryHFR/DisklavierConverter/README.md

 The program reads the right WAV channel, where Yamaha normally stores Analog-MIDI data.
 Run the program with `-h` to see the advanced options.

+## Yamaha templates

+`yamaha_templates.bin` is the demodulator's calibration data.
+It contains 16 reference waveforms, each made of 2,240 signed 16-bit PCM samples, representing the phase states of the Yamaha control carrier.

+The converter compares short blocks from the WAV right channel with these reference waveforms to recover the transmitted phase symbols and reconstruct MIDI events.
+The file is about 70 KB and contains no music or MIDI data.

+The included template was calibrated for the Yamaha ENSPIRE/Disklavier signal path used during development.
+Other models, encoders, or processing chains may require a different template.

 ## License

 This project is distributed under the GNU General Public License v3 or later.
 See [LICENSE](LICENSE).